hardwood kitchen flooring idea

 • Stain resistance — Despite being made with natural materials, linoleum is incredibly stain-resistant.

-• Non-absorbent — Don’t panic if you drop liquids or sauces – linoleum kitchen flooring won’t absorb anything; making it quick and simple to clean up.
+• Non-absorbent — Don’t panic if you drop liquids or sauces – linoleum kitchen flooring won’t absorb anything; making cleaning quick and simple.

 • Biodegradable — There has never been such a strong focus on environmental issues.
 Linoleum is generally made from 100% natural materials, all of which can be recycled and will naturally break down after use.